rickyricardo75/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Capstone-Project-The-Battle-of-Neighborhoods
-This repository is a 2nd demo of how to create a Github repository
+This is our capstone project for data science where we'll
+- use location data to explore a geographical location
+- leverage the Foursquare location data to explore or compare neighbourhoods